jlangch/venice/README.md

 #### Sandbox with the REPL

-The initial REPL sandbox accepts all Java calls and Venice functions
+The initial REPL sandbox accepts all Java calls and Venice functions without any restrictions

 ```
 venice> !sandbox status